claymaks/cmaks.dev/_pages/about.md

 I'm incredibly passionate about the work that I do and love working with people who allow that passion to grow.

-I'm currently looking for opportunities that allow me to develop my abilities programming autonomous systems, along with creating more secure systems.
+I'm currently looking for opportunities that will allow me to develop my abilities programming autonomous systems, along with creating more secure systems.

 Contact me if you'd like to work together on a project!